 Identify and agree with the customer the set of requirements to be subject of the verification process.

-Select the methods and levels of verification, associated model philosophy and verification tools.
+Select the methods and the levels of verification, the associated model philosophy and the verification tools.

 Identify the stages and events in which the verification is implemented.